New York Helicopter Crash

 The experienced legal team at Harris Keenan & Goldfarb are aggressive negotiators and skilled litigators.
 Our team works tirelessly to resolve your case successfully, and we promise to explore every legal avenue open to you.
 We communicate with our clients consistently and work together with them as partners.
 We’ll make sure that you are not in this alone.

-We believe that you should spend your energy taking care of your family and leave the negotiation and litigation to us.
+We believe you should spend your energy caring for your family and leave the negotiation and litigation to us.
 Call our office today at 800-724-6529 to schedule your confidential case evaluation.
 You will meet with an experienced attorney who will review your case, answer your questions, and advise you on your next best steps.

 BOOK AN APPOINTMENT